 The Planning Commission and the city's other boards and commissions have been systematically reviewing individual policy areas and providing suggestions that will help guide the drafting of an updated plan.
-The Planning Commission reviewed the Citizen Participation and Capital Facilities sections of the plan at the last meeting and previously reviewed Land Use, Housing, Urban Design and Economic Development.
-Meanwhile, the Human Services, Transportation and Parks sections have been reviewed by other boards and commissions.
+The Planning Commission reviewed the Citizen Participation and Capital Facilities sections of the plan in September and the Environment chapter at the last meeting.
+Land Use, Housing, Urban Design, Economic Development and the Eastgate/I-90 corridor polices were previously reviewed.
+Meanwhile, the Human Services, Transportation and Parks sections have been reviewed by their corresponding commissions.

-Continued review of draft policy sections, the Community Vision, subarea plans and boundaries are scheduled for upcoming meetings in October and November with the goal of developing a complete public review draft this fall.
+Continued review of draft policy sections, the Community Vision, and subarea plans and boundaries is scheduled for upcoming meetings with the goal of developing a complete public review draft of the Comprehensive Plan this fall.
 A public hearing may be scheduled for this winter.